Asadaial/Asadaial/README.md

 # Asad Iqbal

 ## About Me
-I'm Asad Iqbal, a passionate software developer with a focus on mobile and web applications.
-I specialize in building modern, scalable solutions using React Native, Expo with extensive experience in project management, UI design, and integrating advanced features like in-app purchases, social authentication,Calendar Integrations, and map Integrations.
-I have successfully led and developed several applications for diverse industries including real estate, transportation, and healthcare.
+I'm Asad Iqbal, a passionate software developer focusing on mobile and web applications.
+I specialize in building modern, scalable solutions using React Native, and Expo with extensive experience in project management, UI design, and integrating advanced features like in-app purchases, social authentication, Calendar Integrations, and map Integrations.
+I have successfully led and developed several applications for diverse industries including real estate, transportation, E-Commerce, and healthcare.

 ---